 Are Droopy Plants Really a Big Deal?

 I took another sip of tea that morning and looked up from my reading.
 I would never tire of the story of Joseph.
-He was just a teenager, yet so very faithful.
-In every corner of his life, whether working as a slave, unjustly imprisoned, or ruling next to Pharaoh, there was unmistakable evidence of …
+He was just a teenager, yet so very faithful in every corner of his life.
+Whether working as a slave, unjustly imprisoned, or ruling next to Pharaoh, there was unmistakable evidence of …

 The Beagle and the Ibis